PX4/PX4-Devguide/en/setup/dev_env_linux_ubuntu.md

 ### GCC (armhf)

 Ubuntu software repository provides a set of pre-compiled toolchains.
-Note that Ubuntu Focal comes up with `gcc-9-arm-linux-gnueabihf` as its default installation, so we must manually install `gcc-8-arm-linux-gnueabihf` and set it as the default toolchain.
+Note that Ubuntu Focal comes up with `gcc-9-arm-linux-gnueabihf` as its default installation which is not fully supported, so we must manually install `gcc-8-arm-linux-gnueabihf` and set it as the default toolchain.
+This guide also applies to earlier Ubuntu releases (Bionic).
 The following instruction assumes you haven't installed any version of arm-linux-gnueabihf, and will set up the default executable with `update-alternatives`.
 Install them with the terminal command: